 When the snow flies, Breckenridge locals come out to play, and it’s not just on the slopes.
 A winter-long calendar of events keeps the lively atmosphere rolling through spring.
 Check out a few top winter festivals and some local’s knowledge on how best to partake.
-The fun continues with summer events and fall festivals.
+The fun continues all year with summer events and fall festivals.

 Nov.
 10 – Breckenridge Ski Resort Opening Day

 Local tip: Test out your skiing legs and get your turns on the hill early.
 Don’t forget, après needs just as much training as skiing.
-Make time to get reacquainted with our favorite post-ski happy hour watering hole in Breckenridge.
+Make time to get reacquainted with our favorite happy hour watering holes in Breckenridge.

 More info: www.breckenridge.com